About Us

 Prior to becoming an attorney, Richard was a scientist, studying biochemistry at UCLA and working as a cancer researcher at Cedars-Sinai and for a non-profit institute.
 His scientific work has been published in numerous journals, and he’s presented his research at oncology conferences around the world.

-Richard lives in Lafayette with his wife, son, daughter, and black lab.
+Richard lives in Lafayette with his wife, three children and yellow lab.
 When he’s not at home or in the office, he’s traveling with his family, on the golf course, or working at his family’s vineyard and winery.

 Experience, Big and Small